-CGPA Classification

-8.50 and above, having completed all courses in first First class with Distinction
+CGPA Classification 8.50 and above, having completed all courses in First class with Distinction

-appearance
+first appearance

-6.50 and above, having completed within a period of First Class
+6.50 and above, having completed within a period First Class

-2 semesters beyond the programme period
+of 2 semesters beyond the programme period

 All others Second Class

 However, to be eligible for First Class with Distinction, a student should not have obtained U or I grade in any course during his/her study and should have completed the PG Programme within a minimum period covered by the minimum duration (clause 3.1) plus authorized break of study, if any (clause 8).
 To be eligible for First Class, a student should have passed the examination in all courses within the specified minimum number of semesters reckoned from his/her commencement of study plus two semesters.
-For this purpose, the authorized break of study will not be classified as second class.
+For this purpose, the authorized break of study will not be counted.
+The students who do not satisfy the above two conditions will be classified as second class.
 For the purpose of classification, the CGPA will be rounded to two decimal places.
 For the purpose of comparison of performance of students and ranking, CGPA will be considered up to three decimal places.

-20.3.2 For students under part time mode of study
+20.3.2 For students under part timemode of study

 CGPA Classification

-8.50 and above, having completed all courses in first First class with Distinction
+8.50 and above, having completed all courses in First class with Distinction

-appearance
+first appearance

 6.50 and above First Class

 All others Second Class